17 Things to Do in San Diego with Kids to Celebrate Halloween

 Join SeaWorld on weekends in late September and October for their annual Halloween Spooktacular Weekends featuring family-friendly Halloween dance parties, special live shows (Clyde & Seamore’s Big Halloween Bash at Sea Lion and Otter Stadium and Sesame Street Halloween Parade, trick-or-treating, Dia de los Muertos themed area, and more.
 In keeping with SeaWorld’s policy to protect our seas, please bring your own reusable bag or bucket for trick-or-treating.
 Or, you may purchase one at the park for 99 cents.

 - September 23, 24, 30, and October 1, 7, 8, 14, 15, 21, 22, 28, 29

 - Cost is included with park admission

-Tips for buying SeaWorld tickets: SeaWorld is currently having a killer single day ticket deal on weekday visits through September 29 (about $35 off per ticket).
+Tips for buying SeaWorld San Diego tickets: SeaWorld San Diego is currently having a killer single day ticket deal on weekday visits through September 29 (about $35 off per weekday ticket, and $20 on any day tickets).
 They are also participating in Kids Free October so in addition to free admission for kids with a paid adult, kids will also be able to experience quite a few special programs for free.
 Check SeaWorld’s Kids Free October offers.